Add and remove effects in Compressor

 After you choose an effect from the pop-up menu, its adjustable properties appear at the bottom of the inspector.
 For detailed information about these properties, see Video effects in Compressor and Audio effects in Compressor.
 You can apply multiple video and audio effects.
 When you add an effect, a checkmark appears beside the effect name in the pop-up menu.

-Preview effects that you’ve added to a setting by clicking the Play button in the preview area.
+Preview effects that you’ve added to a preset by clicking the Play button in the preview area.

 Because effects may interact in unexpected ways, be sure to preview the transcoded file each time you add an effect.